 Which is more important in a leaf blower CFM or MPH?
 Don’t blow your peace away thinking about your leaf blower, as we’re here today, presenting the differences between leaf blower CFM vs MPH.
-Whatever, it is electric leaf blowers or battery operated or else!
+Whatever, it’s battery operated blower or electric leaf blowers.

-The answer to your question is not going to be just one word; rather, it’s a bit complicated.
+However, The answer to your question is not going to be just one word; rather, it’s a bit complicated.
 You’ll see what we mean further into the article!
-So, without further ado, let’s jump right in.

 You might have come across the term CFM before, so it basically stands for cubic feet per minute.
 It’s a measurement of volume, and in a leaf blower, it technically means how much air is propelled out of the leaf blower over the course of a minute.